About Azure confidential VMs

 - OS measurements

-You can initialize an attestation request inside of a confidential VM to verify that your confidential VMs are running a hardware instance with AMD SEV-SNP enabled processors.
+You can initialize an attestation request inside of a confidential VM to verify that your confidential VMs are running a hardware instance with either AMD SEV-SNP, or Intel TDX enabled processors.
 For more information, see Azure confidential VM guest attestation.

 The following limitations exist for confidential VMs.
-For frequently asked questions, see FAQ about confidential VMs with AMD processors.
+For frequently asked questions, see FAQ about confidential VMs.

 Confidential VMs support the following VM sizes: